keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 ## Set up continuous delivery for the application

-Firstly, we need to create a [GitRepository](https://fluxcd.io/flux/components/source/gitrepositories/) Flux custom resource pointing to a repository where the application manifests are present.
+Firstly, we need to create a Flux [GitRepository](https://fluxcd.io/flux/components/source/gitrepositories/) resource pointing to a repository where the application manifests are present.
 In this case, it will be our `podtato-head` repository.
-To create it, we will use Flux CLI:
+To create this resource, we use Flux CLI:

 ```bash
 flux create source git podtato-head \